 My goal with this guide is not to tell you how to spend your mornings.

-But to equip you with the knowledge and research you need to craft the perfect morning routine for you.
+But to equip you with the knowledge and research you need to supercharge your morning routine for you.

 Whether you implement one new habit or all 23 I know you’ll find something to improve your performance so you can get more out of your mornings and your life.